Silkwood

 Silkwood is deeply connected to Queensland's sugar industry, with the surrounding district given over almost entirely to sugar cane farming.
 The town has a notable Italian-Australian heritage, reflected in the annual Feast of the Three Saints celebration, a vibrant cultural tradition brought by Italian migrant workers who came to the region in the early twentieth century.
 Local amenities include a primary school, community hall, hotel, and basic services, with Innisfail providing the nearest full range of shops, medical facilities, and secondary schools.
 The Cassowary Coast is renowned for its tropical rainforests, beaches, and the Wet Tropics World Heritage Area nearby.

-Silkwood falls under postcode 4856 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Hill electorate.
+Silkwood falls under postcode 4856 and is governed by the Cassowary Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Hill electorate.

 📍 Location